PrabhavD/PrabhavD/README.md

 -->
 ### 👋 &nbsp;Hey there!
 I'm Prabhav.

 I am a senior Computer Engineering student at the University of Waterloo specializing in software and quantum computing.
 I've worked across zero-to-one-stage startups, mid-sized startups, unicorns and established companies.
 Used completely different tech stacks across all coops and would love to learn any new ones.
-I am currently on the lookout for Fall 2024 internship opportunities.
+I am currently seeking new graduate roles starting in 2025.
 Feel free to reach out!

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/